10 Restaurant Curbside Service Mistakes (and How to Fix Them)

 Fast-food restaurants try to collect customer feedback on the back of receipts.
 When is the last time you thought about winning that cash prize for sharing your thoughts?
 It's a common tactic, but maybe not the most effective.
 Why not use your visitor's smartphone instead?

 The fix: Offer a location-based survey!
-Restaurant apps with geofencing can push a survey to customers while they're still on location.
+Restaurant apps with geofencing can push a survey to customers while they're still on location and their curbside pickup service is still fresh on the mind.
 Otherwise, if you use a simple, web-based "I'm here" confirmation, adding a link to the page is a great way to get responses while the curbside service experience is still fresh.

 10. Not Offering Curbside At All

 Is it really worth the trouble to offer curbside service?
 Some smaller restaurants don't bother with it.
 It seems complicated and keeps slipping down the priority list.
 Besides, guests come for the mood and the personal touch of your restaurant experience, right?